 Washington was named in honor of George Washington.
 The Puget Sound region along the Pacific coast, the volcanic Cascade Range immediately to the east, and eastern Washington's Columbia Plateau are the state's primary geographical features.
 The coastal region supports a dense temperate rain forest while much of the inland region beyond the Cascades is a treeless, semiarid plain.
 Mount Rainier and Mount Saint Helens are examples of Washington's majestic scenery, while the Whitman Mission and Fort Vancouver National Historic Site draw history buffs.
 For Washington travel and tourism information, visit the official Washington tourism site and Washington Atlas.

-Other Maps of WashingtonThis Washington reference map shows major cities, roads, railroads, and physical features in Washington, and this Washington county map can be used to find census data about Washington's counties.
+Other Maps of WashingtonThis Washington reference map shows major cities, roads, railroads, and physical features in Washington.

 Several map publishing companies offer printed maps of Washington.
-For example, the Kappa Map Group offers several maps of Washington that feature points of interest, airports, and parks, as well as selected local attractions and insets of major Washington cities.
-Rand McNally offers a selection of Washington maps and atlases at their online map store.
+For example, Omni Resources offers several maps of Washington that feature points of interest, airports, and parks, as well as selected local attractions and insets of major Washington cities.

 All rights reserved.